Vegan burgers are delicious and satisfying.

 Veggieburgers have become one of the most popular menu items in the restaurant business.
 Most fast food and casual dining restaurants use one of the brands listed on this page.
 Independently owned vegan restaurants often make their veggieburger patties from scratch.

-If you love veggieburgers, you need to know that no restaurant chain surpasses the all-vegan Veggie Grill.
+When it comes to veggieburgers, no restaurant chain surpasses the all-vegan Veggie Grill.
 They devote an entire section of their menu to an assortment of veggieburger possibilities that will blow your mind.
 And in the greater London area, check out the Neat Burger chain.